-Pulse 3 Secure Client > Connections > employeeconn > employeeconn

-empl oyeeconn

-Name employeeconn

-Type: Connect Secure or Policy Secure (L3)

-Name Value

-Allow user to override connection policy Allows user to modify connection state.
+Pulse \$ Secure Client > Connections > employeeconn > employeeconn empl oyeeconn Name employeeconn Descr Type: VOp ription: Connect Secure or Policy Secure (L3) Name Value Allow user to override connection policy Allows user to modify connection state.
 Lock down this connection Network access is limited until this connection is established.
 This option is available only when the Always-on Pulse Client option or VPN only access option on the connection set is checked. ۲